StefanoSetti/memorandum/README.md

 # Memorandum
 Links, notes and various resources that I found daily.
-A plece where to store and don't forgot about.
+A place where to store and don't forgot about.
 The digital extension of my physical brain.

 https://americana.io/ : The first marketplace to buy and sell physical things as NFTs.